Send Commissary at Morgan County Jail, IN.

 Can I transfer money from an inmate's commissary account to their phone account at Morgan County Jail?

-No. Morgan County Jail keeps commissary, phone, and visitation accounts separate and does not allow transfers between them.
+No. Morgan County Jail keeps commissary and phone/visitation funds in separate accounts, and money cannot be transferred between them.

 Yes.
-There’s a lobby kiosk in the front lobby where you can make deposits or set up an account.
+There's a lobby kiosk in the front lobby for deposits and account setup.

 Other Guides for Morgan County Jail, IN